 The numbers above are 2026 market ranges.
 Your specific quote will reflect your specific shoreline.
 The fastest way to get an exact number is to have an Ameren-certified builder walk your lot, confirm cove conditions, and produce a written quote tied to your project.
 The walk-through is free.

 Start with the Dock Budget Planner for a configurable range, then request a free walk-through to lock in the actual number.
+For the full build breakdown by type and configuration, see new dock construction.
 The Ameren-certified builders we connect you with respond within a business day.

 Sources and references